joaops3/blockchain-implementation/readme.md

 # Blockchain implementation

-This project showcases a simplified implementation of a blockchain, inspired by the Bitcoin protocol.
-It is based on this <a href="https://jeiwan.net/posts/building-blockchain-in-go-part-1/"> Article </a>.
+This project showcases a simplified implementation of a blockchain, inspired by the Bitcoin protocol, Following this <a href="https://jeiwan.net/posts/building-blockchain-in-go-part-1/"> Article </a>.

 # how to run ?